-Maxine Fay's soundscape 'Afternoon Sounds' responds to a child's plate in the Museum of Archaeology and Anthropology.
+Listen to the small sounds of a peaceful afternoon, inspired by a child's plate in the Museum of Archaeology and Anthropology...

 The small, rather damaged plate was excavated in the centre of Cambridge in the early 2000s.
 It features two alphabets, British Sign Language and English, and hints at the rich and complex history of Deaf culture not often explored in archaeology museums.